-- Perform pre-intake screening for all staff and new entrants for COVID-19 symptoms. - Screening should take place before staff and new admissions enter the facility or just inside the facility, where practicable.
+- Perform pre-intake temperature and screening for new entrants for COVID-19 symptoms. - Screening should take place before staff and new admissions enter the facility or just inside the facility, where practicable.
 For new admissions, this should occur before beginning the intake process, in order to identify and immediately isolate any detainee with symptoms before the individual comingles with others or is placed in the general population.
-This should include temperature screening of all staff and new entrants as well as a verbal symptoms check. - Verbal screening for symptoms of COVID-19 and contact with COVID-19 cases should include the following questions based on the CDC Interim Guidance: Managing COVID-19 in Correctional/Detention Facilities: - o Today or in the past 24 hours, have you had any of the following symptoms: - Fever, felt feverish, or had chills? - Cough? - Difficulty breathing? - Chills? - Muscle pain? - Sore throat? - New loss of taste or smell? - o In the past fourteen days, have you had contact with a person known to be infected with COVID-19 where you were not wearing the recommended proper PPE? - If staff have symptoms of COVID-19 (e.g., fever, cough, shortness of breath), they must be denied access to the facility. - If any new intake has symptoms of COVID-19: - o Require the individual to wear a face mask; - o Ensure that staff interacting with the symptomatic individual wears recommended PPE;
+This should include temperature screening of all staff and new entrants as well as a verbal symptoms check. - A fever is considered a temperature of 100.4 degrees Fahrenheit or higher. - Verbal screening for symptoms of COVID-19 and close contact with COVID-19 cases should include the following questions based on the CDC Interim Guidance: Managing COVID-19 in Correctional/Detention Facilities: - Today or in the past 24 hours, have you had any of the following symptoms: - Fever, felt feverish, or had chills?

-- o Isolate the individual and refer to healthcare staff for further evaluation; - o Facilities without onsite healthcare staff must contact their state, local, tribal, and/or territorial health department to coordinate effective isolation and necessary medical care; - If an individual is a close contact of a known COVID-19 case or has traveled to an affected area, but has no COVID-19 symptoms, quarantine the individual and monitor for symptoms two times per day for fourteen days. - ➤ Consider testing all newly detained persons before they join the rest of the population in the detention facility.
-For further information, refer to the TESTING section below and CDC Interim Considerations for SARS-CoV-2 Testing in Correctional and Detention Facilities, available here.
+- Cough? - Shortness of breath or difficulty breathing? - Fatigue? - Muscle or body ache? - Headache? - Sore throat? - New loss of taste or smell? - Congestion or runny nose? - Nausea, vomiting or diarrhea? - In the past fourteen days, have you had close contact with a person known to be infected with COVID-19 where you were not wearing the recommended proper PPE?
+[Close contact is defined as being within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated]. - If staff have symptoms of COVID-19 (e.g., fever, cough, shortness of breath), they must be denied access to the facility. - If any new intake has symptoms of COVID-19: - o Request the individual to wear a face mask.; - o Ensure that staff interacting with the symptomatic individual wears recommended PPE; - o Isolate the individual and refer to healthcare staff for further evaluation; - o Facilities without onsite healthcare staff must contact their state, local, tribal, and/or territorial health department to coordinate effective isolation and necessary medical care; - If an individual is a close contact of a known COVID-19 case or has traveled to an affected area, but has no COVID-19 symptoms, quarantine the individual and monitor for symptoms two times per day for fourteen days. - > Test all newly detained persons before they join the rest of the population in the detention facility.
+For further information, refer to the TESTING section below and CDC Interim Considerations for SARS-CoV-2 Testing in Correctional and Detention Facilities, available here. - > Visitation: